Morrantho/c-hashmap/README.md

 # c-hashmap
-A Simple C hashmap with underlying linked lists for collision resolution.
+A Simple C hashmap with underlying doubly linked lists for collision resolution.
+Uses djb2 for hashing.
+Prime numbers for hashmap size will result in better key distribution.
+If no collisions are present for a key lookup, yields O(1).
+If collisions exist, yields O(n/2) where n is the number of collisions in the indexes linked list.

 ## API